mykle1/MMM-EventHorizon/README.md

 Or choose from the list below!

+Or choose from the text file "Timezone codes" included with this module.

 ## Timezone codes - Added as needed.
 Please ask at the MagicMirror forum

 * France, Paris = n195